endlessm/eos-image-builder/README.md

 by customization scripts found under customization/.
 These scripts have access to environment variables and library functions allowing them to integrate correctly with the core.

+The scripts for each product are kept under `customization/PRODUCT`.
+`customization/all` is special, it is run on all builds.

 If a script has an executable bit, it is executed directly.
 Otherwise it is executed through bash and will have access to the library functions.